LPN Practice Decision-Making Tool

 - provide restricted activities authorized by the regulations.

 The LPN Competency Profile reflects the scope of practice for LPNs in Alberta.
-The Competency Profile is designed to give an overview of LPN practice; questions about a competency not reflected in the document may be directed to the CLPNA Practice Team for further discussion.
+The Competency Profile is designed to give an overview of LPN practice; questions about a competency not reflected in the document may be directed to the CLPNA Professional Practice Team for further discussion.

 3. Is the LPN supported to perform the role or activity through employer policy and/or job description?